 What Is eWOM and Why Does It Matter for Marketers?

 Before the internet, when a consumer was looking to buy something they would turn to their friends and family for recommendations.
 But today, the channel is different but the habit is the same.
 Today’s connected consumer seeks out recommendations in the form of electronic word of mouth (eWOM).
-In fact, eWOM has become one of the strongest indicator of social proof for businesses today.
+In fact, eWOM has become one of the strongest indicators of social proof for businesses today.

 What is electronic word of mouth (eWOM)?